-Our frog squad goes to Southern California theme parks for big-time FUN and for family quality time.
-Whenever we head out to a new park, we want the whole family to enjoy it.
-Luckily, all of the Southern California theme parks offer a little something for everyone.
+Our frog squad goes to the theme parks in California for big-time FUN and for family quality time.
+Whenever we head out to a new Southern California park, we want the whole family to enjoy it.
+Luckily, all of the theme parks in California offer a little something for everyone.

 You will find that some theme parks in California are better suited for toddlers and younger children.
-Other parks are better for teenagers, parents, and grandparents.
+Other parks are better for teenagers, parents and grandparents.
 If you've ever wondered whether a theme park is appropriate for your toddler, teenager, grandma or so on, then this post is for you.
 We are the frog theme park experts, after all!
-We're breaking down the Southern California theme parks by age group to guide you on your next adventure.
-Ribbit.
+We're breaking down the theme parks in California by age group to guide you on your next adventure.
+Ribbit!

 Best: Disneyland - The place where all of the magic began, Disneyland Park is home to the childhood classics Dumbo, Peter Pan's Flight and "it's a small world."
-It's also the only theme park in California where you can hug a Pooh bear and high-five Mickey.
+It's also the only theme park in California where you can hug Pooh bear and high-five Mickey.
 Many of the rides without height requirements can accommodate three people, so parents can take two small children on a ride or two parents can ride together with their child.
 Toon Town has places to climb and touch, and the restaurants have great choices for toddlers.
+There are also shows and colorful parades that will hold a toddler’s attention.

 Other good theme parks in California for toddlers:

-Disney California Adventure - Just a hop, skip and a jump away from Disneyland, Disney California Adventure toddlers and preschoolers can shake it off with favorite Disney Jr. characters at the Disney Jr. Dance Party.
+Disney California Adventure - Just a hop, skip and a jump away from Disneyland, in Disney California Adventure, toddlers and preschoolers can shake it off with favorite Disney Jr. characters at the Disney Jr. Dance Party.
 The Redwood Creek Challenge Trail offers some shady areas to run freely, play, slide and climb.
-The Little Mermaid-Ariel’s Undersea Adventure and Monsters Inc, are great slow rides for little ones, and more rides for toddlers and preschoolers are to come as Pixar Pier is further developed.
+The Little Mermaid - Ariel’s Undersea Adventure and Monsters Inc. are great slow rides for little ones, and more rides for toddlers and preschoolers are opening at Pixar Pier — Jessie’s Critter Carousel and the Inside Out Emotional Whirlwind arrive in 2019.
 Until then, there are not as many rides for young children, since A Bug’s Land closed.
 Check the Disneyland height requirements before you visit.
+Once the tadpoles reach 32 inches tall, a few Cars Land attractions open up for them.

-SeaWorld San Diego - At Sesame Street's Bay of Play, little ones can go for a ride on Abby's Sea Star Spin and Elmo's Flying Fish plus meet their favorite Sesame Street friends!
-Plus little ones love meeting new sea life animal friends.
+SeaWorld San Diego - At Sesame Street's Bay of Play, little ones can go for a ride on Abby's Sea Star Spin and Elmo's Flying Fish, plus meet their favorite Sesame Street friends!
+Little ones love meeting new sea life animal friends.

-Best Southern California Theme Parks for Elementary Age
+Best Theme Parks in California for Elementary Ages

 Best: LEGOLAND California - The rides and many playgrounds within the park are geared toward ages 2 to 12, making it the perfect park for preschool through elementary school children.
-LEGOLAND also boasts of only "pink-knuckle rides," so there are plenty of kicks but no super-scary thrills.
+LEGOLAND also boasts of only "pink-knuckle rides," so there are plenty of kicks, but no super-scary thrills.
 There are water play areas inside Legoland, so definitely bring a swimsuit.
-Kids will love exploring the Aquarium and can spend all day in the Legoland Water Park, which offers different play areas that appeal to specific age groups.
+Kids will love exploring the aquarium and can spend all day in the Legoland Water Park, which offers different play areas that appeal to specific age groups, none of which offer extreme thrills.

 Other good theme parks in California for elementary kids:

-Disneyland Park - The perfect mix of incredible theming and daring adventure can be found in Walt's back yard.
+Disneyland Park - The perfect mix of incredible theming and daring adventure can be found in Walt's backyard.
 I'm looking at you, Splash Mountain, Pirates of the Caribbean and Indiana Jones Adventure!
+The roller coasters are the right speed of exciting but not too scary and Star Wars: Galaxy’s Edge offers another world to explore as of May 31, 2019.

 SeaWorld San Diego - With its mix of moderate thrill rides, animal shows and hands-on animal encounters (hello, rays!), SeaWorld San Diego is great for kids of all ages, but especially elementary children.